 The cost of "harvesting rice, field preparation and sowing for the next crop" farmers choice of CRM methods.
 All of these operations take place in a short time window spanning few weeks.
 Many farmers seek credits from farmer groups to avail services such as tractors, farm implements, seed drills etc. Primary data collected from farmers on tools rents, labour charges, field capacities, fuel consumption etc. were utilised to build robust cost analysis which helps us understand farmers' perspective and cost dynamics which guide their decision to burn or shift to a new practice.
-Total cost of these operations consists of cost of renting implements, tractor, labour and fuel consumption for these operations.
+Total cost of these operations.
 As harvesting rice is the common denominator across all methods (all methods and tools combinations, mentioned in Table 1, are preceded with combine harvester operation), combine harvester has been dropped from cost analysis but additional expenditure of attaching super SMS to combine harvester i.e. higher fuel consumption, lower field capacity of combine harvester etc. are also considered.
 The overall cost is also referred as the cost of crop residue management in the report.